letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "dvsni"

 validation (required, string):
-: Base64-encoded SHA-256 hash of the DER-encoded challenge certificate
+: The JWS object computed on the validation object

 ~~~~~~~~~~
 {